opendaylight/bgpcep/docs/bgp/bgp-user-guide-operational-state.rst

 .. code-block:: xml
    :linenos:
-   :emphasize-lines: 3,4,5
+   :emphasize-lines: 3,4,5,6

    <graceful-restart xmlns="urn:opendaylight:params:xml:ns:yang:bgp:openconfig-extensions">
        <state>
-           <peer-restart-time>0</peer-restart-time>
            <peer-restarting>false</peer-restarting>
            <local-restarting>false</local-restarting>
+           <peer-restart-time>5</peer-restart-time>
+           <mode>BILATERAL</mode>
        </state>
    </graceful-restart>

-@line 3: The period of time (advertised by the peer) that the peer expects a restart of a BGP session to take.

-@line 4: This flag indicates whether the remote neighbor is currently in the process of restarting, and hence received routes are currently stale.
+@line 3: This flag indicates whether the remote neighbor is currently in the process of restarting, and hence received routes are currently stale.

-@line 5: This flag indicates whether the local neighbor is currently restarting.
+@line 4: This flag indicates whether the local neighbor is currently restarting.
 The flag is unset after all NLRI have been advertised to the peer, and the End-of-RIB (EOR) marker has been unset.

+@line 5: The period of time (advertised by the peer) in seconds that the peer expects a restart of a BGP session to take.

+@line 6: Mode of Graceful Restart operation, depending on family support advertising to peer and receiving from peer can be HELPER-ONLY (only remote peers support some families), REMOTE-HELPER (only we advertise support), BILATERAL (two-side support).

 BGP Peer Groups Operational State
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^